Choose an ADA compliant toilet with these five easy tips

 Five tips to find an ADA compliant toilet

-1. Read the manufacturer label
+1. Read the manufacturer label.

 Taller commodes can make it easier for people to get out of a seated position.
 The proper height of ADA toilets is sometimes referred to as “comfort height,” “right height” or “chair height.”
 Traditional or “standard height” toilets are lower.